simrabaig/Sp25_21479_Group5_Project2/README.md

 # Contextual Landscape
+  The cosmetic industry faces increasing scrutiny because of serious health risks tied to certain ingredients in beauty products.
+Some chemicals commonly used — like heavy metals (lead, arsenic) — are linked to cancer, neurological damage, and hormonal system disruptions.
+These risks are especially concerning because the primary users are women, and the chemicals can negatively impact fertility and the hormone cycle.
+  Additionally, the U.S. FDA does not require pre-market safety testing for most cosmetic ingredients.
+This regulatory gap means harmful substances can enter the market and accumulate in the body over time without thorough oversight.
+  However, there’s a growing shift: consumers are demanding cleaner, more transparent beauty products, leading to the rise of eco-friendly, non-toxic, and vegan cosmetic brands.
+Some countries are even taking legislative action, banning or restricting the use of toxic ingredients.
+This shows a clear divide between the traditional, often unregulated use of chemicals and the new, health-conscious market expectations.

 # Question 1 - Within the subcategories of nail and hair products, is there significant overlap in the top 20 chemicals used?